PYROP3/Furroke/README.md

 ### I'm not hearing audio out of the headphone jack

 By default the raspbian outputs to HDMI audio when it's available.
-Patake tries to output to both HDMI and headphone, but if it doesn't work you may need to to force it to the headphone jack.
+Furroke tries to output to both HDMI and headphone, but if it doesn't work you may need to to force it to the headphone jack.
 This is definitely the case when using VLC.
 To do so, change following setting on the pi:
 `sudo raspi-config`
 Advanced Options > Audio > Force 3.5mm (headphone)